-Notre Dame Law School is home to five journals.
+Notre Dame Law School is home to six journals.
 More information about each is available below:

 Notre Dame Law Review